kyma-project/kyma/docs/serverless/08-01-create-function.md

 5. Select **Save** to confirm changes.

-    You will see the message confirming the changes were saved.
+    You will see the message confirming that the changes were saved.
 Once deployed, the new Function should have the `RUNNING` status in the list of all Functions under the **Functions** view.

     </details>
 </div>